FlaviusAlexandru/VRVDM_AND_VIZ/README.md

 ## Future Enhancements

 - [ ] Additional visualization types (heatmaps, parallel coordinates)
-- [ ] Advanced filtering and selection tools
+- [x]* Advanced filtering and selection tools
 - [ ] Data export and sharing capabilities
 - [ ] Improved categorical color palette customization
 - [ ] Real-time data streaming support
 - [ ] Collaborative annotation features
-- [ ] Shuffle button that shuffles for example how the data source is mapped, or the data source itself etc., maybe expand to include colors etc.
+- [x]* Shuffle button that shuffles for example how the data source is mapped, or the data source itself etc., maybe expand to include colors etc.

+* *As of Sept.
+4, 2026*

 ## Contributing